fluffy-cakes/spotifyPartify/README.md

 ![](img/web-voteClosed.png)

 #### Wife Song Override
 This is a bit of a hidden gem.
-You can find the arists unique IDs and preload them into the Python script, so that whenever these artists are rotated into the current playing song, then NO ONE can skip it (this was a wife request/demand).
+You can find the artists unique IDs and preload them into the Python script, so that whenever these artists are rotated into the current playing song, then NO ONE can skip it (this was a wife request/demand).
 Also, if you're admin, you will have the `Override` button visible to press upon demand to do this.

 ![](img/web-wifeOverride.png)